leor-c/PortalEnv/README.md

 ```bash
 portal-env start <env_name>
 ```
+Here, `<env_name>` denotes a unique environment name.
+It should be supplied to the agent-side portal, `AgentSidePortal`, as the first argument during initialization.

 This command will start the environment portal by automatically building the Docker image and starting a corresponding Docker container.
 As in the example above, environment setup arguments should be passed to the `AgentSidePortal` (agent-side).